BryanGoble/Obsidian-Notes/Allegiant Giving - Skillbridge/Week 1.md

 1. Binary Messages: Binary is a system of representing information using only two symbols, usually 0 and 1.
 In the context of steganography, a binary message is a series of these 0s and 1s that you want to hide within another piece of data.

 2. Hexadecimal Color Values: In digital images, colors are often represented using hexadecimal values.
 Hexadecimal is a base-16 numbering system that uses the digits 0-9 and the letters A-F to represent values from 0 to 15.
 Each color in an image is typically described using a combination of red (R), green (G), and blue (B) values, each represented by two hexadecimal digits.
-For example, the color white is represented as #FFFFFF, where FF stands for the highest intensity of red, green, and blue.
+For example, the color white is represented as `#FFFFFF`, where FF stands for the highest intensity of red, green, and blue.

 Here's a simple way to use steganography with binary messages and hexadecimal color values: